ua0003/GMTJPemailer1/README.md

 GMTJPEmailer1 is a command line email program.
 It’s meant to be a convenient way to send emails from the command line so you don’t have to open up a browser window while working on the command line.
 It’s also beneficial in that you can send a quick email without getting sucked into reading anything in your inbox.

 ### Background
 GMTJP stands for Give Me The Job Please.
 The program was designed to meet the requirements as a technical assessment of my coding skills for a position in Konica Minolta’s SEC group.
 Emailer is part of the name as a way to describe what the program does and ‘1’ is because this is the second C/C++ program I have ever written.
-The first was the obligatory ‘Hello Word’ program.
+The first was the obligatory ‘Hello World’ program.

 ## USING
 GMTJPemailer1 is designed to be simple to use.
 It uses switches, a list of which that can be brought up using the -h or - - help option.